The Vikings (film): Plot

-The King of Northumbria is killed during a Viking raid led by the fearsome King Ragnar Lodbrok.
-Because the king had died childless, his cousin Aella takes the throne.
-The king's widow, however, is pregnant with Ragnar's child.
-To protect the infant from her cousin-in-law's ambitions, she sends him off to Italy.
-By a twist of fate, the ship is intercepted by the Vikings, who are unaware of the child's kinship and enslave him.
+King Edwin of Northumbria is killed during a Viking raid led by King Ragnar Lodbrok.
+Because Edwin died childless, his cousin Aella takes the throne.
+The king's widow Enid, however, is pregnant with Ragnar's child.
+To protect the infant from Aella's ambitions, she sends him off to Italy.
+The ship is intercepted by the Vikings, who are unaware of the child's kinship and enslave him.

 The boy grows into a young man named Eric.
-His parentage is finally discovered by Lord Egbert, a Northumbrian nobleman opposed to Aella.
+His parentage is discovered by Lord Egbert, a Northumbrian nobleman opposed to Aella.
 When Aella accuses him of treason, Egbert finds sanctuary with Ragnar in Norway.
-Egbert recognises the pommel stone of the Northumbrian royal sword Requiter on an amulet around Eric's neck, placed there by Eric's mother when he was a child, but tells no one.
+Egbert recognises the pommel stone of the Northumbrian royal sword Requiter on an amulet around Eric's neck, placed there by Eric's mother when he was a child, but says nothing.

-Eric incurs the wrath of his half-brother Einar, Ragnar's legitimate son and heir, after the former orders his falcon to attack Einar, taking out one of his eyes.
-Eric is saved from immediate execution when the royal court Völva Kitala (who loves Eric as a son) warns that Odin will curse whoever kills him.
+Eric orders his falcon to attack Einar (his half-brother and Ragnar's legitimate son and heir).
+Einar loses an eye and becomes furious.
+Eric is saved from execution when the royal court Völva Kitala (who loves Eric as a son) warns that Odin will curse whoever kills him.
 He is left in a tidal pool to drown with the rising tide by Ragnar's decree to avoid the curse, but after Eric calls out to Odin, the wind shifts and forces the water away, saving him.
-Lord Egbert then claims him as his slave property to protect his rights, before Einar, keenly aware of the weather shift, can return and finish him.
-Egbert hopes to find an opportunity to take advantage of Eric's unknown claim to the Northumbrian kingdom.
+Lord Egbert then claims him as his slave property to protect his rights, before Einar, aware of the weather shift, can return and finish him.
+Egbert wants to take advantage of Eric's unknown claim to the Northumbrian kingdom.

-The enmity between Eric and Einar is exacerbated when they both fall in love with the Welsh Christian princess Morgana, who was to marry King Aella but is captured in a raid suggested by Egbert, to demand ransom and bring shame and political unpopularity pressure upon the Northumbrian monarch.
-During a drunken feast in the "great hall", Einar confesses his feelings to Ragnar, who tells Einar that women often need to be taken by force and grants his son to take the prisoner as his.
-Einar throws the guards off the ship Morgana is being held on, and begins to rape her — defying his expectations and hope for resistance, she offers none, denying him his wish to take her by aggressive force.
-Before things can go any further, Eric grabs Einar from behind and knocks him out, then takes Morgana away on a small ship he had constructed for Egbert.
+Eric and Einar fall in love with the very beautiful Welsh Christian princess Morgana, who was to marry King Aella but is captured in a raid suggested by Egbert, to demand ransom and bring shame, political unpopularity and pressure upon the Northumbrian monarch.
+During a drunken feast, Einar confesses his feelings to Ragnar, who says that women often need to be taken by force.
+Einar is granted to take Morgana as his.
+Einar throws the guards off the ship Morgana is being held on, and begins to rape her — she offers no resistance, denying him his wish to take her by aggressive force.
+Eric eventually appears and knocks Einar out, then takes Morgana away on a small ship he had constructed for Egbert.